El Watania 2: History

 Around 1993, faced with the stagnation of the Maghreb process and the low audience that the channel aroused (notably because its broadcasting territory was restricted to Tunis), the channel was renamed Tunis 2 and a more “Tunisian” orientation was adopted.
 However, the lineup still consisted mostly of reruns.

 The channel disappeared on November 6, 1994, when Canal 21 was created; studio 12 used by Tunis 2 must be used for the production of programs for the new channel.
 The Tunis 2 and Rai Uno VHF channel is definitively abandoned on this date.

 Aimed at the youth, the number 21 evoking the Youth Day held on March 21, it only broadcasts its programs between 5:40pm and 8:15pm instead of those of France 2 (in particular during the 8pm newscast deemed critical of the Tunisian government).
 Following President Ben Ali's triumphant re-election in 1999 (with over 99% of the vote), the French media, including France 2, strongly criticized the Tunisian government and punished the regime's lack of democracy.

 In response, the latter summoned the ERTT to put an end to the broadcasting of the French channel, which was done at the end of October 1999.
 From that date, the second terrestrial network was entirely occupied by Canal 21 which broadcast from 4pm (later 2pm) to midnight.
 However, the channel is struggling to find its audience with an audience share not exceeding 5% because it faces strong competition from private national channels and other Arab channels broadcast by satellite.
 In addition, its distribution is exclusively hertzian.

 On July 25, 2007, Ben Ali announced in a speech the “conversion of the second national television channel Canal 21 into a satellite channel in a new form and with modern programming”.

 The channel was effectively renamed Tunisie 21 on November 7 and began broadcasting on the satellite the same day.
 The broadcast takes place between noon and midnight while a new schedule and a new look for the channel are put in place.
 This satellite broadcast allows the channel to expand its audience.

 In March 2010, Tunisie 21 moved into the new premises of Tunisian Television.
 After the fall of President Zine el-Abidine Ben Ali on January 14, 2011, on the occasion of the Tunisian revolution, the channel changed its name again on January 20 to National Tunisian Television 2 (التلفزة التونسية ـ الوطنية 2) in Arabic and Télévision Tunisienne 2 in French.

 From January 2, 2012, the channel changed register and adopted programming devoted to the regions; its broadcast then covers 17 hours a day.
-From January 1, 2013, the channel switches to 24-hour broadcasting.
+From January 1, 2013, the channel switches to 24-hour broadcasting, but in the Night until 6:00 AM Tunisian time this channel rebroadcast of programmes from the sister station El Watania 1.